top of page

 I am endlessly passionate about mental health.
 I am fascinated and in awe of how interconnected our mind and our body are.
 Mental health is interwoven in every layer of our lives – culturally, physiologically, spiritually, socially, historically – and to work in the field of mental health is like a learning playground for my mind, my heart, and innate sense of curiosity.

-Outside of the therapy room and in the wilderness, I’m typically jamming to music (I specialize in the air drums), baking and cooking, reading, watching video game playthroughs on YouTube (because I otherwise suck at playing games), being outside, going on long drives, and spending time with my favorite people.
+Outside of the therapy room and in the wilderness, I’m typically jamming to music (I specialize in the air drums), cycling, baking and cooking, reading, watching video game playthroughs on YouTube (because I otherwise suck at playing games), being outside, going on long drives, and spending time with my people.
+I'm obsessed with gnomes.
+As someone who lives with and manages a chronic illness, I am mindful of tending to the balance in my life to cultivate joy, health, and energy and reduce burnout and stress.
 I am an enormous animal lover, and memes are my love language.
+I am married to my sweet wife, and together we have two awesome kitties, both named after ice hockey players.

 bottom of page